 Live nightcrawlers are often the best bait, but various small jigs are also effective.
 Pick up more bluegill and sunfish fishing tips in our simple angling guide.

 Originally native to Africa, tilapia were introduced to Alamo Lake and a handful of other Arizona lakes in the 1960s.
 Wary and shy biters, they are seldom caught by hook and line, but occasionally bite on small dough balls.

 Dough balls are also great bait for carp, which can often be seen patrolling shallow water in Alamo Lake, often exceeding 20 pounds.

-Tilapia and carp are among the few species that Arizona Game and Fish Department allows bow fishermen to target legally.
+Tilapia and carp are among the few species that the Arizona Game and Fish Department allows bow fishermen to target legally.

 Planning Your Trip

 Spring is arguably the best time to fish at Alamo Lake, especially for bass and crappie.
 That being said, summer mornings and evenings can also be productive, and there’s often a solid fall bite.